wandb/docs/docs/guides/hosting/hosting-options/self-managed.md

 See specific cloud provider documentation for more information on how to set up W&B Server in [AWS](../selfm-anaged/aws-tf.md), [GCP](../selfm-anaged/gcp-tf.md) or [Azure](../selfm-anaged/azure-tf.md).

-## On-prem or non-supported cloud
+## Deploy W&B Server on premises

-Deploy W&B Server runs on your on-prem, bare-metal infrastructure, or on a cloud platform that is not supported in Dedicated Cloud or with Terraform scripts.
+Deploy W&B Server on your on-prem, bare-metal infrastructure with Terraform scripts.

 You need to configure several infrastructure components in order to set up W&B Server on the required infrastructure.
 Some of those components include include, but are not limited to:

 - (Strongly recommended) Kubernetes cluster
 - MySQL 8 database cluster
 - Amazon S3-compatible object storage
 - Redis cache cluster

+See [Install on on-prem infrastructure](../selfm-anaged/bare-metal.md) for more information on how to to install W&B Server on your on-prem infrastructure.
 W&B can provide recommendations for the different components and provide guidance through the installation process.

+## Deploy W&B Server on a custom cloud platform
+Deploy W&B Server with Terraform scripts managed by W&B to a cloud platform that is not AWS, GCP, or Azure.
+Similar to on-premises requirements, you must configure several infrastructure components to set up W&B Server on your  infrastructure.
+Some of those components include include, but are not limited to:

+- (Strongly recommended) Kubernetes cluster
+- MySQL 8 database cluster
+- Amazon S3-compatible object storage
+- Redis cache cluster

 See [Install on on-prem infrastructure](../selfm-anaged/bare-metal.md) for more information on how to to install W&B Server on your on-prem infrastructure.
+W&B can provide recommendations for the different components and provide guidance through the installation process.

 ## Obtain your W&B Server license